 72B.
-Reassessment of duty if acquirer becomes a foreign person
+Reassessment of duty if acquirer becomes a foreign person s.
+72B Part 2 - Charging of Duty on Acquisitions of Interests of Landholders

 - (1) This section applies to a relevant acquisition in a private landholder or a public landholder if - (a) at the time the relevant acquisition occurred, the land holdings of the landholder included residential property or primary production property (or both); and